 Hi!
 I’m Rachelle.* I’m a lifestyle writer, author and editor, focused on style, pop culture and families.

-Currently, I work as a features editor and reporter for the NY Post, where I’ve published stories on everything from country music stars going glam; to couples adopting their babies off Instagram; to parents grappling with the Christmas season’s hottest — and grossest — children’s gift.
+Most recently, I worked as a features editor and reporter for the NY Post, where I’ve published stories on everything from country music stars going glam; to couples adopting their babies off Instagram; to parents grappling with the Christmas season’s hottest — and grossest — children’s gift.

 Before that, I was a retail contributor at Forbes, where I covered the business of selling pretty, sparkly things, and co-edited the 2018 30 Under 30 of European Retail list.